Javran/Thinking-dumps/paper-and-tutorial/arrows-and-computation/NOTES.md

         - `(+++) :: arrow li lo -> arrow ri ro -> arrow (Either li ri) (Either lo ro)`

     - Allowing applying different arrows on different kind of inputs (marked by either `Left` or `Right`)

+    - (TODO) not sure how to make sense of these laws, the motivation is unclear to me.